 Biography: Morénike Giwa Onaiwu

-Morénike has been an invited speaker in the White House, at the United Nations Headquarters, and a keynote speaker and/or presenter at numerous peer-reviewed advocacy, education, disability, and research conferences.
-She has been the recipient of numerous awards, including the “Advocating for Another: Health Activist of the Year” 2014 WEGO Health Award and the “Service to the Self-Advocacy Movement” 2015 Autistic Self Advocacy Network Award.
+Morénike has been a speaker in the White House, at the United Nations Headquarters, and a keynote speaker and/or presenter at numerous advocacy, education, disability, and research conferences.
+Morénike has been the recipient of numerous awards, including the “Advocating for Another: Health Activist of the Year” Social Health Network Award and the “Service to the Self-Advocacy Movement” Autistic Self Advocacy Network Award.

 Morénike’s executive experience includes board membership of a number of national research, disability, advocacy, and family service organizations, chairperson of both a large HRSA-funded local planning body and an international NIH-funded community research network, and leadership roles within various entities in addition to a current appointment with the federal US Interagency Autism Coordinating Committee, two consecutive terms as a Humanities Scholar at Rice University, and several years as Founder/Principal Operator of a grassroots nonprofit, Advocacy Without Borders.
 Morénike is a “lifelong learner” who is constantly growing and changing (hopefully for the better!) whose greatest accomplishment is raising six wonderful children (biological and adopted and all of whom have various disabilities).